xie-dongping/anki-combo/README.md

 =====================

 ## Usage
-Put the `combo` folder into the addon folder of Anki.
-For example, into the folder  `~/.local/share/Anki2/addons21/`.
+Put this folder into the addon folder of Anki, and create a subdirectory.
+For example, into the folder  `~/.local/share/Anki2/addons21/combo`.